Everything You Need To Know About The 2024 Met Gala

 AdvertisementADVERTISEMENT

-The Met Gala always takes place on the first Monday in May, which is May 6 this year.
-Red carpet arrivals will probably begin around 6 p.m.
-ET.
+The Met Gala always takes place on the first Monday in May, This year, that is May 6, and red carpet arrivals will probably begin around 11pm (BST).

 The exhibition, which will be open to the public following the Met Gala, from May 10 to September 2, 2024, will span 400 years of history, drawing from the Costume Institute’s permanent collection and featuring pieces rarely seen by the public.
 It will include designs from Elsa Schiaparelli, Yves Saint Laurent, Christian Dior, and many more.